fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 By changing this value to 0x00000000 we can transform it into a "success":
 ![Ghidra02](Ghidra02.JPG)

-__Note__: we can do the same modification in the "System32" version of WSClient.dll
+## We can do the same modification in the "System32" version of WSClient.dll
 ![Get-WindowsDeveloperLicense02](Get-WindowsDeveloperLicense02.JPG)

 > [!CAUTION]